DevCheckOG/DevCheckOG/README.md

 I am a self-taught developer with over 7 years of experience.
 I specialize in designing and building compilers using code generators such as LLVM, GCC, or Cranelift for the creation of modern C compilers or for new programming languages.
 In addition to this, I have in-depth knowledge of creating scalable backends for web applications and APIs.

-Currently, I am developing my own systems programming language using code generators such as LLVM and GCC.
-I am passionate about tackling complex low-level systems, delving into hardware-software interactions, and taking systems architecture and optimization to new heights.

 I am always willing to innovate, combining creativity with technical precision to create robust and efficient solutions.
 I am always open to learning and deepening my understanding of new technologies and concepts.
 I am a native Spanish speaker with a B2 level of English (CEFR).

 --------------------------------------------